12FlyBreads/fruit-quality-assessment/README.md

 The project combines **TensorFlow Lite** and **OpenCV** to enable efficient, on-device quality control — without cloud dependency or expensive hardware.

+Fruits and Vegetables available in this version: apple, banana, orange, mango, tomato.

 ---

 ## 🚀 Key Features